Fair value assessments

 The Prudential Regulation Authority (PRA) has released its Consultation Paper 14/24 (CP14/24), which includes significant proposals to enhance the UK’s large exposures framework.

 We have identified the key risk areas for financial services business leaders in 2025.
-These risks have been prioritized based on their severity and the urgency of mitigation, informed by comprehensive market research, regulatory insights, and our assessment of the current challenges faced by these firms.
+These risks have been prioritised based on their severity and the urgency of mitigation, informed by comprehensive market research, regulatory insights, and our assessment of the current challenges faced by these firms.
 We also highlight the changes in risk rankings compared to last year.

 The plan explains how the Prudential Regulation Authority (PRA) will deliver its strategic priorities and continue to be an efficient and effective regulator.